spencertipping/nfu/README.md

   expression is invoked with `@_` containing a series of column arrays of values (in references). `$_` and `$_[0][0]` both refer to the join key.
 Note that unlike `eval`, any array returned from an aggregation function will produce multiple output rows, not columns.
+You can use the `row` function as a shorthand for `join "\t", ...` if you just want a single output row.
 - `-c`, `--count`: Counts adjacent, equivalent items.
 You should probably use `-g` before this unless your data is already grouped or you just want run lengths.